Plank theorems and their applications: a survey: A plank theorem of Ball

 \subsection{Finite-dimensional Banach spaces}

+The proof ideas presented here mostly follow \cite{ball1991} and \cite{ballconvex}.
 We first consider the case where $X$ is finite-dimensional, and we shall treat the infinite-dimensional case in \cref{inf}.
 We still suppose that the covering consists of a finite number of planks.
 We can then reformulate \cref{thmboth} using these hypotheses and \eqref{planche}.

 \begin{thm}[Plank theorem - Finite-dimensional case] Let $X$ be a finite-dimensional normed space.
-Let $(\phi_i)_{i=1}^n$ be a sequence of unit linear functionals in $X^*$, $(m_i)_{i=1}^n$ real numbers and $(w_i)_{i=1}^n$ nonnegative real numbers such that $\sum_{i=1}^n w_i = 1$.
+Let $(\phi_i)_{i=1}^n$ be a sequence of unit linear functionals in $X^*$, $(m_i)_{i=1}^n$ real numbers and $(w_i)_{i=1}^n$ nonnegative real numbers such that $\sum_{i=1}^n w_i =1$.
 Then there exists $x$ in the unit ball of $X$ such that

 for all $1\leq i\leq n$. \end{thm}